When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 Whether you want to understand the science of landfills, water towers, the ocean, mosquitoes, genetics, designer babies, or stem cell therapy, Charles Bryant and Josh Clark, hosts of Stuff You Should Know will help you out.
 This hilarious and oddly entertaining show (seriously, who knew that landfills were such a fascinating topic) will peel back the curtain behind the scientific wonders of everyday life and leave you feeling more intelligent, informed, and ready to tackle the challenges of the cosmos.

-Award winning science podcast Quirks and Quarks of the Candadian Broadcasting Corporation has been around since before podcasts were even invented.
+Award-winning science podcast Quirks and Quarks of the Canadian Broadcasting Corporation has been around since before podcasts were even invented.
 After nearly four decades on the air, this enlightening show presents the people and ideas behind the most cutting edge scientific discoveries of our time.
 But what makes the show so amazing is the way it examines the implications behind these new developments.
 What does space travel mean for the future of our species?
 What are the ethical implications of genetic engineering?
 Is AI really going to take over the planet?
 Tune in to find out.

 27. Brain Stuff